 Psychological Evaluations are conducted to primarily assess an individual’s emotional and behavioral functioning.
 These evaluations provide useful information about how someone’s character, psychological constructs, and interpersonal style are affecting his or her functioning.
 Diagnostic information is useful to clarify a clinical picture and help guide treatment.

 Gifted/Intelligence Evaluations are conducted to assess children who have demonstrated advanced skills in problem-solving and learning.
 Testing for gifted placement is conducted when there is the likelihood that a child would benefit from a more challenging academic program at school.
-All public school systems in the state of Florida (and many private schools as well) require intelligence testing to identify whether or not a child meets criteria for placement in the gifted program.
+All public school systems in the state of Florida (and many private schools as well) require intelligence testing to identify whether or not a child meets the criteria for placement in the gifted program.
 Intelligence Testing can also be conducted on adults depending on the reason for referral (Mensa, employment requirement, etc.).